-Many assume that if they earned less than $10,000 (or something similar), they’re too small for the IRS to bother with.
-Spoiler alert: That couldn’t be more false.
-Yes, there is a threshold that dictates whether or not you need to file.
-But it’s smaller than most people assume.
-In fact, it’s a measly $400.
+Many assume that if they earned less than $10,000 (or something similar), they’re too small for the Internal Revenue Service (IRS) to bother with.
+Unfortunately, that couldn’t be more incorrect.
+Though there is a threshold that dictates whether or not you need to file, it’s far lower than most people assume; in fact, it’s a measly $400.

 So that means that if you earned more than $400 as a freelancer throughout the year after expenses, you absolutely must file your taxes.
 Why?
 Well, for starters, you need to pay your self-employment taxes (more on those later) in addition to regular income taxes.